-- SierraCol Energy Arauca LLC (Arauca) is the operator partner for the Cravo Norte, Rondón, Chipirón and Cosecha association contracts signed with Ecopetrol S.A. ("Ecopetrol", ECP).
-The aforementioned contracts are located in the Arauca basin and all are in the production stage. - SierraCol Energy Andina LLC (Andina) is the capex operator partner for the La Cira Infantas (LCI) and Teca-Cocorná collaboration agreements signed with Ecopetrol; both contracts are located in the Middle Magdalena basin and are in the exploitation phase.
+- SierraCol Energy Arauca LLC ("Arauca") is the operator partner for the Cravo Norte, Rondón, Chipirón and Cosecha association contracts signed with Ecopetrol S.A. ("Ecopetrol", "ECP").
+The aforementioned contracts are located in the Arauca basin and all are in the production stage. - Andina is the capex operator partner for the La Cira Infantas ("LCI") and Teca-Cocorná collaboration agreements signed with Ecopetrol; both contracts are located in the Middle Magdalena basin and are in the exploitation phase.
 In addition, Andina is a non-operator partner in the Cravo Norte, Rondón and Chipirón contracts which Arauca operates.
-Recently, Andina entered into exploration and production (E&P) contracts with Amerisur located in the Putumayo area (Mecaya, Tacacho, Terecay, Put-9 and Put-8) as a non-operator partner.
-The Amerisur contracts in the Putumayo area are in the exploration phase. - SierraCol Energy Condor LLC (Condor) is the operator partner in the Llanos 52 and Llanos 39 E&P contracts signed with the National Hydrocarbons Agency (ANH); currently the contracts are in the exploration phase. - Cedco is the operator of Río Verde, Los Hatos, Llanos 23 E&P contracts signed with the ANH and Alcaraván association contract signed with Ecopetrol all are in the production stage. - Cinco Ranch Petroleum Colombia Inc. (Cinco Ranch) was the operator in the Bocachico association contract, terminated on 6 March 2022, some abandonment activities are still ongoing. - Lagosur Petroleum Colombia Inc.(Lagosur) is the operator in the Bolívar association contract, this contract is in production stage.
+Andina entered into exploration and production ("E&P") contracts with Amerisur Exploration Colombia Limitada ("Amerisur") located in the Putumayo area (Mecaya, Tacacho, Terecay, Put-9 and Put-8) as a non-operator partner.
+The Amerisur contracts in the Putumayo area are in the exploration phase. - PUT-36 entered into an E&P contract with Amerisur located in the Putumayo area ("Put-36") as a non-operator partner.
+This contract is in the exploration phase. - SierraCol Energy Condor LLC ("Condor") is the operator partner in the Llanos 52 and Llanos 39 E&P contracts signed with the National Hydrocarbons Agency ("ANH"), currently the contracts are in the exploration phase. - Cedco is the operator of Río Verde, Los Hatos, Llanos 23 E&P contracts signed with the ANH and Alcaraván association contract signed with Ecopetrol all are in the production stage. - Cinco Ranch was the operator in the Bocachico association contract, terminated on 6 March 2022, some abandonment activities are still ongoing. - Lagosur is the operator in the Bolívar association contract signed with Ecopetrol, this contract is in production stage.